iminet/DarkSwitcher/README.md

 # DarkSwitcher
 This is a free application for Windows 10, what helps you to schedule switching between dark and light theme automatically.

-I can't provide the source code right now, you can only download the installer only.
+I can't provide the source code right now, you can download the installer only.
 Publishing source code is in my future plans.

 ## Download
 You can download the installer of the latest version by clicking on the [Releases](https://github.com/iminet/darkswitcher/releases) link